30 Ways to Improve School Lunches

 Weather permitting, take the lunch line outdoors.
 Who doesn't love a good old-fashioned cookout?
 Train the cafeteria staff to use the grills and follow safety precautions, including blocking off the grill area from students.

-Set up blankets for students and serve picnic-friendly foods to go with the theme.
-Don't forget about meat-free options for those with dietary restrictions.
-Throw on some fruit kebabs for a grilled dessert.
+Set up blankets for students and serve picnic-friendly foods to match the theme.
+Remember to include meat-free options for those with dietary restrictions.
+For a grilled dessert, throw on some fruit kebabs.

 Social media is the way to a youth's heart, and it can be the way to their stomachs too.
 Make an Instagram page, a Facebook account, even a Snapchat that students and their parents can follow.